vipulnaik/donations/dedup-donees/README.md

 # This step is optional.
 It allows you to specify a list of orgs for which to
 # output SQL insert statements.
 This way, you can only output for a subset of
 # orgs or output in a specific order.
-Here, we output all orgs in alphabetical
+Here, we output all non-blacklisted orgs
-# order.
+# in alphabetical order.
 (This makes diffing across time easier.)
 mysql --skip-column-names -e \
     "use donations; select distinct(donee) from donations order by donee;" \
     | grep -vxFf blacklist.txt